Steve McQueen’s Bullitt 1968 Mustang GT Vs The New Ford Mustang Bullitt Limited Edition 2019

 428 cu in (7.0 L) FE Cobra Jet V8”

-The 2019 Mustang Bullitt, which was fashioned to resemble Steve McQueen’s Bullitt, comes with only one type of engine, but that engine is pretty impressive according to Road Show.
+The 2019 Mustang Bullitt, which was fashioned to resemble Steve McQueen’s Bullitt, comes with only one type of engine, but that engine is pretty impressive, according to Road Show.

 “[The 2019 Mustang Bullitt features a] 5.0-liter V8 engine, including a Shelby GT350 intake manifold, Open Air induction and 87mm throttle bodies.
 These changes are good for 475 horsepower and 420 pound-feet of torque, with a top speed of 163 miles per hour.”

-Perhaps new technology in the 2019 Mustang Bullitt might outperform the raw power of even Ford’s Cobra Jet V8 Mustang engine, but then again, it would be hard to prove.
+Perhaps new technology in the 2019 Mustang Bullitt might outperform the raw power of even Ford’s Cobra Jet V8 Mustang engine but then again, it would be hard to prove.

 A 1968 Mustang with a 428 Cobra Jet engine was hard to beat in its time, though both the 1968 440 Dodge Charger and the 1968 Chevrolet Camaro were also top contenders for fastest car in those days.
 Were old school Mustangs and Camaros superior to modern vehicles?

-The 2019 Mustang Bullitt, is a limited edition and patterned after the Fastback body style driven by Steve McQueen in Bullitt.
+The 2019 Mustang Bullitt is a limited edition and patterned after the Fastback body style driven by Steve McQueen in Bullitt.
 The 2019 Bullitt only comes with a manual transmission, and only comes in two colors, black or green.
 Half a century after that Steve McQueen movie made Mustang even more famous, the 2019 Mustang Bullitt is keeping the tradition alive, even though a lot has changed.

 In Steve McQueen’s day, all cars including the Mustang GT were made of much heavier gauge steel than today’s modern vehicles.
 While 1968 Chevrolet Camaros were experimenting with lighter materials, including plastics and lighter gauge steel, the 1968 Mustang was literally heavy metal.
 The 1968 Mustang GT had a curb weight of 2,758 pounds, according to Classic Mustang.